Anakana Schofield

-Anakana Schofield (born 1971) is an Irish-Canadian author, who won the 2012 Amazon.ca First Novel Award and the Debut-Litzer Prize for Fiction in 2013 for her debut novel Malarky.
-Born in England to an Irish mother, she lived in London and in Dublin, Ireland until moving to Vancouver, British Columbia in 1999.
-The novel was also a shortlisted nominee for the Ethel Wilson Fiction Prize.
+Anakana Schofield (born 1971) is an Irish-Canadian author who won the 2012 Amazon Canada First Novel Award for her debut novel Malarky.
+The novel was also shortlisted for the Ethel Wilson Fiction Prize.

+Early life

+Born in England to an Irish mother, she lived in London and in Dublin, Ireland, until moving to Vancouver, British Columbia, in 1999.

+Career

+Her debut novel Malarky won the 2012 Amazon Canada First Novel Award and Late Night Library's 2013 Debut-litzer Prize for Fiction, and was shortlisted for the Ethel Wilson Fiction Prize.

 Martin John, her second novel, was published in 2015.
-The novel was shortlisted for the 2015 Scotiabank Giller Prize, the 2016 Ethel Wilson Fiction Prize, the 2016 Goldsmiths Prize, and the 2017 ReLit Award for fiction.

-Schofield has also been a literary critic, essayist and broadcaster, contributing to the London Review of Books Blog, The Globe and Mail, CBC Radio, The Guardian, The Irish Times and the Vancouver Sun.
+The novel was shortlisted for the 2015 Giller Prize, the 2016 Ethel Wilson Fiction Prize, the 2016 Goldsmiths Prize, and the 2017 ReLit Award for Novel.
+Schofield has also been a literary critic and essayist, contributing to the London Review of Books Blog, The Globe and Mail, and The Guardian, among others.